Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach: Model Development

-The scaling parameters $n$ and $k$ were modeled as functions of $V_{S30}$.
-The parameter $n$ was represented by a sigmoid function ($S(x) = 1/(1+\exp(-x))$) that asymptotically approaches unity for low $V_{S30}$, and $s_2$ for high $V_{S30}$ (Equation \ref{eq:n_scl}).
-Conversely, $k$ was modeled using a combination of a sigmoid and hinge function ($H(x) = x \ln(1 + \exp(x))$), converging to $\exp(r_1)$ for low $V_{S30}$, and increasing with an $r_3$ slope in log-log space for high $V_{S30}$ (Equation \ref{eq:k_scl}).
-These relationships were based on the trends observed in $k$ and $n$ in \citet{Shi2018, marafi2021generic} (Figure S1 in the electronic supplement).
-The sigmoid and hinge functions were preferred over the high-order polynomials used in previous studies because they achieve more robust scaling near the data edges, eliminating the large oscillations typically caused by polynomial fits.
+The scaling parameters $n$ and $k$ are next modeled as functions of $V_{S30}$.
+The parameter $n$ is represented by a sigmoid function ($S(x) = 1/(1+\exp(-x))$) that asymptotically approaches unity for low $V_{S30}$, and $s_2$ for high $V_{S30}$ (Equation \ref{eq:n_scl}).
+On the other hand, $k$ uses a combination of a sigmoid and hinge function ($H(x) = x \ln(1 + \exp(x))$), which converges to $\exp(r_1)$ for low $V_{S30}$, and increases with an $r_3$ slope in log-log space for high $V_{S30}$ (Equation \ref{eq:k_scl}).
+These relationships were based on trends observed in $k$ and $n$ in \citet{Shi2018, marafi2021generic} (Figure S1 in the electronic supplement).
+The sigmoid and hinge functions were preferred over the high-order polynomials used in previous studies because they achieve more robust scaling near the data limits, eliminating the large oscillations typically caused by polynomial fits.
 To minimize trade-offs, $k$ and $n$ were constrained to share the same sigmoid scaling ($V_{S30scl} = (\ln(V_{S30}) - V_{S30ref} ) / V_{S30w}$), with $V_{S30ref}$ controlling the midpoint and $V_{S30w}$ the width of the transition between low and high $V_{S30}$.
 The common transition parameters ensure that $V_{S0}$ follows a monotonically increasing scaling with $V_{S30}$.

 Both the stationary and spatially varying velocity models were formulated as hierarchical Bayesian models.
 In Bayesian statistics, the uncertainty of the model parameters ($\mathbf{\theta}$) before observing the data is expressed by the prior distribution ($p(\mathbf{\theta})$).
-The uncertainty of the model parameters informed by the available data is quantified by the posterior distribution ($p(\mathbf{\theta}|y,\mathbf{x})$), where $y$ is the response variable (i.e., $\ln(V_S)$) and $\mathbf{x}$ are the conditional variables (i.e., $z$ and $V_{S30}$).
+The uncertainty of the model parameters informed by the available data is quantified by the posterior distribution ($p(\mathbf{\theta}|y,\mathbf{x})$), where $y$ is the response variable (here, $\ln(V_S)$) and $\mathbf{x}$ are the conditional variables (here, $z$ and $V_{S30}$).
 The influence of the data is captured by the likelihood function, which is defined by the probability density function of the velocity model:

 where $f(\mathbf{x},\mathbf{\theta})$ represents the median velocity profile in log space, and $\sigma$ is the standard deviation of the model residuals.

 Bayes's rule provides the means for calculating the posterior distribution based on the prior distribution and likelihood function as: